 Queer ADHD Group Sessions

 New!
-We’re excited to offer Queer ADHD Group Sessions starting May 2021.
+We’re excited to offer Queer ADHD Group Sessions.

 These sessions are designed to help queer ADHD folks work with—instead of fight against—the particular needs of our ADHD brains.
 We’ll combine guided education with powerful coaching questions, peer support, and skill sharing to help you discover a new perspective and an endless supply of clever ideas in a queer community environment.